pragmarb/pragma-operation/README.md

 Operations encapsulate the business logic of your JSON API.

-They are built on top of the awesome [Interactor](https://github.com/collectiveidea/interactor) gem.
+They are built on top [Trailblazer::Operation](https://github.com/trailblazer/trailblazer-operation).

 ## Installation